-For patients looking to relieve pain from knee arthritis, total knee replacement, also known as total knee arthroplasty, can be an extremely effective option, but in some cases a less invasive partial knee replacement can also relieve knee pain.
+For patients looking to relieve pain from knee arthritis, total knee replacement can be an extremely effective option, but in some cases, a less invasive partial knee replacement can effectively relieve knee pain.

 There are three compartments in a knee joint: a medial and lateral compartment between the ends of the femur (thigh) and tibia (shin) bones and a third compartment behind your kneecap.

-If only one of the compartments in your knee joint is affected by arthritis, it is possible that a total joint specialist can resurface in just that one compartment, leaving the other two healthy compartments alone.
+If only one of the compartments in your knee joint is affected by arthritis, it is possible that a total joint specialist can do a partial knee resurfacing in just that one compartment, leaving the other two healthy compartments alone.

 Benefits of a partial knee replacement

 Benefits of a partial knee replacement over a total knee replacement include:

 - Faster recovery

 While a partial knee replacement may be less invasive than a total knee replacement, there are still some things consider, including:

 - A total knee replacement is more reliable in completely relieving pain for a longer period of time.

 - A partial knee replacement has a higher revision rate or need for another surgery compared to a total knee replacement.